What You Need to Know About Fasting While Breastfeeding

 - This shouldn’t be a detoxing or “crash” diet, as those toxins can make their way into your breastmilk, which is not healthy for your baby.

-- You can try a “dirty” fast, which means drinking coffee with heavy cream, half and half, or Nutpods in the morning.
+- You can try a “dirty” fast, which means drinking coffee with heavy cream, half and half, or Nutpods (dairy-free creamer) in the morning.
 The key is not to have more than 1-2 cups of coffee and make sure there is no sugar in your coffee.

 - Listen to your body and adjust as you need to, this is a learning process and a lifestyle, not just a “diet”.